Reviews You Can Rely On

 Uninsulated

-Who it is best for: The Baffin Enduro is ideal for anyone who needs a dependable, no-frills rain boot for general use—whether that's mucking stalls, working construction, or spending hours in the garden.
+Who it is best for: The Baffin Enduro is the “good ole reliable” of the rainboot world.
+It's a no-frills rain boot made for general use — whether that's mucking stalls, crossing soggy fields, or spending hours in the garden.
 These boots aren't specialized for comfort or cold weather but are built tough for universal application.
-A wide shaft circumference fits a broad range of body types and pant styles.
-If you're looking for durable, high-coverage waterproof boots at a very accessible price, the Enduro is made for you.
+A wide shaft circumference fits a broad range of body types and pant styles, even leaving enough room to tuck your pants into the boot if you need the option.

 Should you buy it?
-If keeping your feet dry is the main priority and you don't want to spend a fortune, get this boot.
+If keeping your feet dry is your top priority and you don't want to spend a fortune, consider this boot.
 It has a towering 16.25" flood height, impressive durability, and a cost that's hard to beat.
-While it's not necessarily made for winter, the Enduro nails the basics: waterproofing, traction, and toughness.
-This is one of the best values for a versatile workhorse of a rain boot.
+While it's not necessarily made for winter (we recommend wearing a decent pair of warm socks on colder days), the Enduro nails the basics: waterproofing, traction, and toughness.

 Read more: Baffin Enduro review